Help avoid instant message viruses

 Windows 8 includes antivirus protection that’s turned on by default and is automatically updated through Microsoft Update.

-If your computer is running Windows 7, Windows Vista, or Windows XP, you can download Microsoft Security Essentials for free; it is also automatically updated through Microsoft Update.
+If your computer is running Windows 7 or Windows Vista, you can download Microsoft Security Essentials for free; it is also automatically updated through Microsoft Update.

 Note: You do not need more than one antivirus software program.
 If you two have two programs, uninstall or disable one to prevent conflicts.